christiamomana/zemoga/README.md

 >npx react-native run-android

 ## Notes:
-### Because I don't have a mac I couldn't run the project on iOS, however I took into account the mac considerations.
+#### Unfortunately I couldn't run the project on iOS because I don't have a Mac, however I  had the considerations for iOS